- Is It Safe To Drink Alcohol While Breastfeeding?

 Is It Safe To Drink Alcohol While Breastfeeding?

 You should avoid alcohol when breastfeeding as it finds its way from your bloodstream to the breast milk, thus impacting the baby’s health (1).
-You may have an occasional drink but not regularly, to save your baby from any negative effects.

-Alcohol Can Have Adverse Effects:
+Alcohol Can Have Adverse Effects

 Breastfeeding after drinking alcohol is clinically proven to have negative effects on the baby.
 For example, a study comprising 400 infants, with mothers that consumed at least one drink per day, displayed a discernible delay in the development of their motor skills (2).